 Dark Web parallel to Bitcoin

-It is widely utilized on the invisible Internet for numerous kind of trades from the black market to receive or make payments for various services.
-In the recent times, Bitcoin has built a poor reputation because of its application that is often paralleled to drugs and guns, among many other illegal activities.
+It is widely utilized on the invisible Internet for numerous kinds of trades from the black market to receive or make payments for various services.
+In recent times, Bitcoin has built a poor reputation because of its application which is often paralleled to drugs and guns, among many other illegal activities.

 Is surfing on the Dark Web illegal?

 The Internet is also known as a free land.
 Most people judge that surfing on the Dark Web is illegal.